 It is not always easy to predict what will cause a scandal.
 When Harvard announced that “unofficial clubs” were banned, ostensibly killing freedom of association not only were the crickets silent, but they may as well have migrated to Australia.

 But they showed up when James Damore got fired for his Google memo, and they chirped their summer cricket song as loudly as they could.
 Every publication, be it right-wing or left-wing, made a fuss—The National Review, The Weekly Standard, even CNN.

 But he kept going into the slippery territory of biological sex differences, a territory resembling the Everglades; the occasional specialist can navigate it with grace and style, but most people get chewed up by angry crocodiles.
 He repeats that he values diversity.
-I believe him when he says that he is not racist or sexist.
+I have no reason to doubt him when he says that he is not racist or sexist.

+Not to mention, the memo was not thoughtful and thorough enough for to have been sent to the Diversity team that he probably meant to target, let alone many company email threads.
 Damond clearly did not have enough people read his memo and debate his points before sending it out.
-He addressed none of the reasons why Google started the initiatives in the first place (the strong suspicion that capable, interested women are discouraged from joining the industry).
-He clearly did not ask any women what vibe they got from it, or what changes they themselves would like to see at the company.
-This shows a .
-Not to mention, he suggested that current female and minority employees were held to a lower standard than the white men during hiring.
-So he created not just an external PR scandal, but an internal quandary impossible to solve: Now that he said this, how can managers assign women or minorities
+For example, he addressed none of the reasons why Google started the initiatives in the first place (the strong suspicion that capable, interested women are discouraged from joining the industry, and that Google is losing talent because of this).
+He clearly did not ask any women what vibe they got from the memo, or what changes they themselves would like to see at the company.
+This shows a stubbornness and single-mindedness that is undesirable in an employee.

 To sum up: This is more nuanced than just a small guy being quashed by the big man, more than just a guy being fired for saying what he thinks.